bcoles/kasld/docs/testing.md

-Bundles are captured from real systems — the machine under test, a system attached to a bug report, or an external test VM — so a PASS is evidence kasld was sound on a real kernel.
+Bundles are captured from real systems — the machine under test, a system attached to a bug report, or an external test VM — so a PASS is evidence KASLD was sound on a real kernel.
 The data's provenance is the
 point: a validated bundle can be committed under `tests/fixtures/` as a replay fixture (layer 2), so the fixture corpus is **real captures only**.
 Synthetic inputs belong in the unit tests (layer 1, e.g. `test_engine`